IDCI-Consulting/PaymentBundle/README.md

 ]);
 ```

-A list of [commands](#command) is provided by this bundle to create, retrieve, update or delete gateway configurations.
+A list of [commands](#command) is provided by this bundle to manage gateway configurations & transactions.

 Installation
 ------------